ashishnalone-cpu/Megha-AI-New/README.md

 # 🌦️ MEGHA-AI
 ## (Multi-model Ensemble for Geospatial & Hyperlocal Agentic Atmospheric Intelligence)

-MEGHA-AI is the self-contained Streamlit application extracted from the `Megha-AI-Colab-Fixed-2.ipynb` notebook.
+MEGHA-AI is the self-contained Streamlit application.
 The application does **not require Ollama**.
-The notebook already uses a built-in rule-based intent parser.
+The application uses a built-in rule-based intent parser for interaction with users.

 ## Repository structure